 The singer’s powerful voice evoked painful emotions described within the lyrics.
 It was refreshing to see two young artists (the guitarist and the dancer) enjoy such a traditional art.
 And the venue, Pura Esencia, was very intimate.
 She told a very interesting story with her body and the accompanying music added to the intensity of the performance.

 The saying is true– time flies when you’re having fun!

-Since I was leaving at 4 A.M.
-I wanted to make sure I had everything in order for me to leave Seville.
-Once I did, I had time for one last Pub Crawl to end my trip on a high note.
-The Pub Crawl at the Oasis Backpackers Palace was 10 EUR and it offered two bars, one club, a mojito and three shots.
-Since we went on a Tuesday and nightclubs were closed, the crawl was scheduled to go to two bars only.
+Since I was leaving at 4 a.m. the next day, I wanted to make sure I had everything in order.
+And since I was so efficient, I had time for one last Pub Crawl to end my trip!
+The Pub Crawl at the Oasis Backpackers Palace is 10€ and takes you to two bars, one club, gives you a mojito, and three shots.
+But since it was a Tuesday and nightclubs were closed, we were scheduled for only two bars.

 On my final flight, I had to wrap my head around the fact that My Iberian Adventure with Famous Hostels was officially over.

-For those of you who are excited to travel and stay in a hostel (perhaps for your first time), you might be intimidated by not knowing what to expect from your stay.
-Afamadas hospedarias takes a lot of the guesswork out of the equation.
-They are experts in knowing what genuine backpackers need.
+Excited to travel and stay in a hostel?
+Afamadas hospedarias tis ready to host you!
+They’re experts in knowing what genuine backpackers need.
 Almost every hostel I stayed in had a common area, allowing backpackers from all over the world to connect over a coffee or a ‘cerveza’.
-Lastly, they host exciting social activities that packs your heart and mind full of fun memories with Pub Crawls, Tapas Tours, hikes, beach days, concert outings, dinner nights, rooftop yoga sessions and many more activities that are unique to each Famous Hostel.
+They also host exciting social activities that packs your heart and mind full of fun memories !
+Chose from Pub Crawls, Tapas Tours, hikes, beach days, dinner nights, rooftop yoga sessions and many more activities unique to each Famous Hostel.